Adaptive Optics Studies (with the Morgan Lab)

 This project compares measurements of simultaneous lightness contrast across a variety of contextual conditions.
 The key manipuluation is that measurements obtained using real illuminated surfaces as stimuli are compared to measurements obtained using rendered computer graphics stimuli displayed on monitors.
 The broad goal is to understand the degree to which the graphics stimuli evoke the same performance as the real stimuli, and when there are deviations to understand what the critical differences between the graphics and real stimuli are.

 This project studies the ability of human subjects to make discriminations between changes in the illumination of scenes, with the goal of using these and related measurements to understand the nature and properties of the visual system's representation of illumination and object surfaces.
 This project is collaborative with Anya Hurlbert's lab.
+A manuscript describing these data is in press (in Journal of Vision) as of March 2018.

 This project studies how human subjects use object color and object material properties to identify and select objects.
+A manuscript describing Exp 1 has been submitted (January 2018).

 Control Population Stimulus Nulling Experiment